 Following the mother’s second break, infants often engage in “wary monitoring” with less positive and more negative emotions as their mothers offer an apology, a carry-over from the still-face period.

 Humans are born wired to connect with others and form relationships.
 The still-face experiment has provided compelling evidence that humans crave emotional connections with others.
-Early parent-infant interactions have a significant influence on child behavior.
+Parent-infant interactions in early childhood have a significant influence on child behavior.

 Psychologists believe that the still-face paradigm demonstrates how infants use regulatory behaviors, such as gaze aversion, to regulate their negative arousal when they are distressed.

 The study also shows infants’ ability to initiate exchanges and modulate their attention.
 It underscores how important the transfer of emotion between the infant and caregiver is to the infant’s growing sense of competence in social exchanges4.